Helping You Modify Existing Court Orders

 These orders may be subject to modification if a spouse or child experiences a significant change in circumstances such as job loss, a significant decrease or increase in salary, an increase in child care or children’s medical expenses, as well as the onset or recovery from alcoholism or drug addiction.

 For instance, if you lose your job and are unable to pay child support, we can help you seek a modification.
 Or, if the other parent becomes abusive, we can help you seek a change to the child custody order.
 No matter your situation, we are here for you.
 Call us at 215-649-7395 for a free consultation.
+You can also learn about your first consultation with us ahead of time.

 Relocation: When A Parent Wants To Move Away